ROBERT ALEX KAUFMAN

 o GPA: 3.7/4.

-o Studying the neurological changes associated with yoga and meditation under Dr. Sara Lazar
+o Studied the neurological changes associated with yoga and meditation under Dr. Sara Lazar

-o Co-lead on multiple studies involving neuroimaging, electrophysiology, behavioral testing, and biological sampling including genetics and hematology
+o Co-led multiple studies involving neuroimaging, electrophysiology, behavioral testing, and biological sampling including genetics and hematology

 o Trained to administer neuropsychological tests, perform patient assessments, run fMRI scans, analyze data, and manage IRB documents

-o Supervisor for 10+ research assistants; perform managerial duties such as hiring, training, organization, and delegation of work
+o Supervisor for 10+ research assistants; performed managerial duties such as hiring, training, organization, and delegation of work

-o Acts as Social Director, managing outreach, marketing, social media, lab websites, and organization of internal events
+o Acted as Social Director, managing outreach, marketing, social media, lab websites, and organization of internal events

 o Studying psychophysical aspects of food perception, environmental influence on preference, and physiological responses to food and aroma under Dr. Christopher Simons